Select Page

 4. Checkpoint Charlie

-Checkpoint Charlie was the most famous border crossing point between East and West Berlin during the Cold War.
-It became a symbol of the tense standoff between the United States and the Soviet Union.
-Many dramatic moments occurred at this checkpoint, including the exchange of spies and attempted escapes from the East to the West.
+However, during Cold War, the most famous border crossing point between East and West Berlin was Checkpoint Charlie.
+Instead it had become a symbol of the uneasy balance between the United States and the Soviet Union.
+Here was a collection of many dramatic moments such as, exchanges of spies, and attempts at escape from East to West.

 5. The Berlin Crisis of 1961